2dareis2do/react-table-component/README.md

-# 5 day weather forecast
+# React Table Component

 ## About

-This is a 5 day weather forecaster that I have put together using javascript.

-I have used React to create this app.
+This is a React Table Component that I have put together using javascript and ES6 based React to create this app.

 ## Installation